Alexanderplatz in Berlin is a bustling urban square that serves as a major hub for shopping, dining, and entertainment.

-Alexanderplatz Christmas Market dates: 27th November to 26th December 2023.
+Alexanderplatz dates: 25th November to 26th December 2024 (confirmed).
+Verify the schedule here.

 Location: Alexanderplatz.